Assessment and marking boycott: information for students

 Dear students,

 Senior management may well demand other staff, likely non-specialist staff, cover the marking of striking staff.
 In short, the University Senior Management Team is willing to risk your grades at the hands of people who do not know what you have been taught or what the requirements for your assessments are.
-That is on top of the resignations of the quality controllers who are needed to officially ratify your degrees, the External Examiners.
-The actions of the University Senior Management Team directly worsening your learning conditions and the value of your degree.
+The actions of the University Senior Management Team will directly worsen your learning conditions and the value of your degree.

 We, your teachers and professional services staff, want to continue to put the interest of students first, as we have tried to do throughout these disputes.
 While a volatile situation, we will continue to communicate with you, and outline here: